jeevan9s/pid-cv-balance-sys/README.md

 ## SOFTWARE
 Python and Arduino were used to program the system.
-- serial communication script was used to implement correction angle sending from control side to actuation side. (python -> serial -> arduino)
+- serial communication script was used to implement correction angle sending from control side to actuation side.
+(Python -> serial -> arduino)

 - languages: Python, Arduino
 - Libraries: openCV, time, Servo